Home Charging vs Supercharging: Real Costs and Best Option for Your EV

 Home charging is all about ease and your routine.
 You plug in when you get home.
 You wake up to a “full tank” every morning.

 - Level 1 Charging: This uses a normal 120V wall plug.
 It is the slowest choice.
-It only adds about 2 to 5 miles of distance per hour.
+It is the lowest cost option per kWh, but impractical for most owners as a primary charging method.
 It is best for cars that use both gas and electric, or for EV owners who drive very little.

 - Level 2 Charging: This uses a 240V plug and a special wall connector.
 This is the best choice for home charging.
-It adds about 25 to 40 miles of distance per hour.
+It is the most cost-efficient daily charging method for homeowners, typically costing $0.10 to $0.17 per kWh at off-peak night rates.
 Most EV owners can fully charge overnight, even after driving all day.

 Home charging lets you plug in every night.
 It feels like you never have to think about “getting gas” again.
 The routine is the convenience.